-While low to moderate cannabis use has less potential for harm, prolonged or heavy use is associated with significant harm, especially in youth under the age of 25.
-Heavy cannabis use by youth is often a way to cope with stress or deal with unpleasant feelings and can lead to less thought about potential harms and little consideration of alternatives for coping such as talking with a friend or engaging in physical activity.
-Cannabis use can also lead to negative mental health outcomes.
+While low to moderate cannabis use has less potential for harm, prolonged or heavy use is associated with significant harm.
+Such use is often a way to cope with stress or deal with unpleasant feelings but can lead to less thought about potential harms and little consideration of alternatives for coping such as talking with a friend or engaging in physical activity.